napalmj/dataScienceProject/readme.md

 This is a django app backend using react as a frontend

 # Getting Started
+_note: these instructions were completed and tested on a Macbook m1.
+Certains items surrounding Venv may vary slightly if you're on windows or linux_

+### Git clone project
+Find a local directory to clone your project in.
+Copy the https or ssh link and clone.
+- `git clone <link>`

 ### Dev Notes Venv setup & Django lib (Note --> pip is required)

 If venv is not installed already